nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 #### Expected data loss

 All "work in progress" on package revisions lost:
-- package revisions in "Draft" or "Proposed" lifecycle states - complete loss
+- package revisions in "Draft" or "Proposed" lifecycle stages - complete loss
-- package revisions in "DeletionProposed" lifecycle state are reverted to "Published" lifecycle state
+- package revisions in "DeletionProposed" lifecycle stage are reverted to "Published" lifecycle stage
     - a similar effect to the use of `porchctl rpkg reject`

 {{% alert title="Warning" color="warning" %}}